aryanjain19/Chaabi_submission/README.md

 - #### call_api.py
     The main file which takes in the query of the user, calls the API and maintain loop as a conservation with the user continues.
 - #### getdata.ipynb
-    Jupyter Notebook used to collect data, convert it into embeddings with OpenAI API and save it into Qdrant vector DB using Qdrant API.
+    Jupyter Notebook which was used to collect data, convert it into embeddings with OpenAI API and save it into Qdrant vector DB using Qdrant API.

 ## Setup